shinydevelopment/ShinyDevelopment-Holding/_posts/2009-11-22-balloons-everywhere-but-which-is-your-favourite.markdown

 layout: post
 title: Balloons everywhere, but which is your favourite?
 author: @daveverwer
+excerpt: They say that a picture is worth a thousand words, so I will keep this brief and get to the picture!
 ---
 They say that a picture is worth a thousand words, so I will keep this brief and get to the picture!